 - You are welcome to change sessions as needed at no cost, provided there is space available in your desired session, and the session length is greater or equal to the currently enrolled session.
 If you switch to a session that is shorter in length, the below policy applies.

 - All cancellations made prior to March 1st: Tuition returned, less $75 registration fee.

 - Any cancellations made after May 1st: No refund.

-- Campers sent home due to illness or injury: No refund.
+- Camper sent home due to illness, COVID 19 protocols, or injury: No refund.

 - For swimming lessons: All cancellations must be received two (2) weeks prior to your camper’s swimming lesson in order to receive a refund.
 No refunds for swimming lesson cancellations with less than two weeks notice.